edspective/edspective.github.io/_pages/share.md

 9. FINAL DRAFT.
 If you wish, create a new doc and copy paste the most recent version of your draft.
 Format everything so it's nice and readable.
 Give your story a title if you like.
 Click "File" then "Download as" and select "PDF Document."
 Read your final draft with fresh eyes and ask, does this really say what I want?
 Revise one final time.
 (Day 12 &ndash; 45 minutes)

 10. SUBMIT.
 Fill out the <a href="/submit" target="_blank">submission form</a> and you are done!
 (Day 13 &ndash; 15 minutes)

+#### Tips and Tricks

+- Keep in mind that showing the reader a situation and allowing her to draw her own conclusions is much more powerful than telling her what to think.
+- If you are not feeling productive, take a break, walk around, clear your mind.
+Only writing when you feel motivated will save you time.
+We estimate that the whole process should take no longer than 6-7 dedicated hours over the course of two weeks.
+- Break up your writing efforts into hour-long sprints over a few days.
+This will allow your brain to mull over various possibilities while you go about your daily life, and things will eventually click, maybe even while you are sleeping or showering!
+- Don't worry about trying to fit too much into your 3-5 page narrative.
+The best stories have a clear focus.
+In the future, we hope to offer you more opportunities to share your stories!
+- Tell someone right away if you decide to create a submission.
+Maybe this person can help give you feedback on your writing.
+Ask them to check in on you every couple days to keep you accountable.

 ## Selection Process and Referrals